Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether 60 per cent of the income from dividends received by the assessee from tea companies can be deemed to be agricultural income.
+Issue (i): Whether 60 per cent of the dividend income received by the assessee from tea companies could be deemed to be agricultural income.